whoisjustinngo/tp/docs/UserGuide.md

 The Schedule tab shows all of the user's events in chronological order.

 > :exclamation:Note: By default, the Schedule tab will **ONLY** show upcoming events.
-The user can use the `list` command to show all events, future and past.
+The user can use the `list` command to show all events, which includes past and future Events.

 ### Viewing all events: `list`